tpina/palimdromedb/README.md

 The service has a simple REST interface that presents two endpoints:

 - An endpoint that accepts a string parameter, that will return true if the string is palindrome (and false otherwise)
-- An endpoint that returns a list of the last 10 palindromes the system has received in the last 10 minutes (there is no need to persist the palindromes, it is OK to keep them in memory)
+- An endpoint that returns a list of the last 10 palindromes the system has received in the last 10 minutes

 ## How to